 Several times while I’ve gone through various healing phases, I have noticed an uncomfortable sensation while urinating.
 A friend and I that discuss detox regularly and tend to have similar experiences, were calling it “nuclear pee”.
 Over time I realized that a few urinary support supplements like Uva Ursi and D-Mannose seemed to help clear something out which may have been related to kidney function, and reduce the nuclear pee issue.

 Now for the part about Mercury

 Here I am, someone that knows very little about health at the time, taking some weird brown liquid, and starting to feel unwell again.
 What the heck do I do now?
-Unfortunately, this is where I lost a lot of faith in the iodine community, and see others running into the same situation.
+Unfortunately, this is where I lost a lot of faith in the iodine community, and have seen many others run into a similar situation.

 If someone goes into most of the iodine groups and says “I’ve been taking iodine for a few months, I was feeling great at first, but now I don’t feel so great, what should I do?”, most people will say “take more iodine” and some people will say “take a lot more iodine”.
-For some people, that do not have a potent toxin like mercury tucked away, this may work out for them.
-But for people like myself that have some type of life-long toxin stored who-knows-where, this can be rather dangerous.
+For some people, that do not have a potent toxin like mercury tucked away, this may work out.
+But for people like myself that have some type of life-long toxin stored who-knows-where, and a clogged up methylation system, this can be rather dangerous.